sdcondon/FlUnit/README.md

 Pros
 - Succinct, readable (sorta - better than MSpec, anyway..)
-- Easy to do separate evaluation of each assertion if the runner supports it, can even have the option naming them automatically via ToString of expression bodies..
+- Easy to do separate evaluation of each assertion if the runner supports it.
+Even have the option naming them automatically via ToString of expression bodies.
 - Should be easy enough to extend to data driven (GivenEachOf..), even in combo (AndEachOf..)

 Cons
 - Pushes you towards using lambdas for stuff, BUT for the "When", if exceptions are thrown the stack trace isn't gonna be fun.
 - Delegate params get unwieldy for even a modest number of separate pre-reqs.
-Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it..
+Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it.